princemaple/elixir-cloudflare-api-client/priv/docs/railgun_connections.md

 # Railgun Connections

-Railguns associated with a zone
+A Railgun connection associates a zone with the Railgun

 ## List Connections